Do you hear yelling?

 1. It’s in a serious growth market.

-Phoenix MSA is the number one growth market in the country for two years running, and it’s the fifth largest city now.
-Mariacopa County is the number one fastest growing county in the country for several years now.
+Phoenix MSA has been one of the top growth markets in the country for the last few years, and it’s the fifth largest city now.
+Maricopa County is the number one fastest growing county in the country for several years now.
 Finally, the asset is in the path of serious gentrification and capital improvements.

 I wouldn’t do it in the Midwest.
 I will in Phoenix.